awslabs/graphstorm/docs/source/graph-construction/gs-processing/gs-processing-prerequisites-index.rst

 We use PySpark to achieve horizontal parallelism, allowing us to scale to graphs with billions of nodes and edges.

-The following documents outline essential prerequisites and provide a detailed guide to using GSProcessing effectively.
-The first document initiates GSProcessing, offering a step-by-step walkthrough to get you started.
+The following sections outline essential prerequisites and provide a detailed guide to using GSProcessing effectively.
+The first section provides an introduction to GSProcessing, how to install it locally and a quick example of its input configuration.
-The second document provides a comprehensive example, showcasing the full workflow of GSProcessing.
+The second section provides a comprehensive example, showcasing the full workflow of GSProcessing using a toy graph that we process locally.
-Finally, the third document demonstrates how to set up and configure distributed resources, enabling scalable and efficient processing using AWS resources.
+Finally, the third section demonstrates how to set up GSProcessing for distributed processing, enabling scalable and efficient processing using AWS resources.

 .. toctree::